alexdallman1029/MechaCar-Statistical-Analysis/README.md

 1. Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 What metrics would be of interest to a consumer: cost, city or highway fuel efficiency, horsepower, maintenance cost, or safety rating?

+You could test whether the average ratings for metrics for MechaCar vs competitors were higher.
+All of the metrics would be pertinent for consumers while comparing the brands.

 2. What metric or metrics are you going to test?

+I would check all summary statistics for each metric (mean, median, variance, and standard deviation).

 3. What is the null hypothesis or alternative hypothesis?

+The null hypothesis is that there are no statistical differences in the ratings for each metric between MechaCar and the competitor.
+The alternative hypothesis is that there are statistical differences between metrics of Mechacar and the competitor.

 4. What statistical test would you use to test the hypothesis?
 And why?

+I would use a two-sample t-test to test this hypothesis for each metric because we are testing whether there is a statistical difference between the distribution means from two samples.

 5. What data is needed to run the statistical test?

+The distributional means for each metric for both MechaCar and the competitor are needed to run the tests.